For a your own copy of “Muskoka Etiquette” that you can post, click here – Muskoka Etiquette

 - Boating safety – Various boat licensing opportunities are available on-line, or in kiosks throughout the area during the summer.
 Take note of anyone paddling a motorized boat to see if they need help due to engine trouble.

-- Boat wake - can cause considerable damage and you are considered the responsible party.
-Reduce your wake near docks, shorelines, swimmers, canoes and sailboats.
+- Boat wakes – Reduce your wake near docks, shorelines, swimmers, canoes and sailboats.
+Wakes can cause considerable damage and you are considered the responsible party.

-- Floating items - such as rafts and water toys should be placed so as not to impair boating safety.
-Water toys should be brought to shore when not in use.
-Remember these things are not to be used for a slalom course for jet skis and do pose a risk of injury or damage to the driver or the floater.
+- Floating items – Water toys, such as rafts and floating toys should be placed so as not to impair boating safety.
+These items should be brought to shore when not in use.
+These things are not to be used for a slalom course as they pose a risk of injury or damage to the driver or the floater.

-- Water Quality Is important - No bathing, shampooing or laundry washing in the lakes.
+- Water Quality Is important – No bathing or washing in the lakes.
 Even phosphate free products are harmful to the environment.